 Before offering equity to employees, you must be prepared to compliantly and effectively administer your equity plan globally, which requires navigating several key steps:

 - Determine your company valuation.
 If your company is not publicly traded, you’ll need to establish the fair market value (FMV) of your company’s shares.

 - Prepare an equity plan.
-Determine what types of equity you will offer and their global tax implications.
+Determine what types of equity you will offer as part of your compensation policy and their global tax implications.

 - Register your plan with federal authorities.
 Familiarize yourself with local registration requirements and exemptions.

 - Establish payroll processing and reporting.
 Set up global payroll processing and reporting that complies with the tax laws of each country in which you offer equity awards.

 Administering equity compensation as part of a global total rewards package is a complex process that poses compliance risks for companies that go it alone.
 Employers who don’t work with a trusted partner risk hefty noncompliance penalties, such as fines and tax arrears.